Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/frightening-flights/rules/_index.md

 * Place the **10 Fuel Cards** on the table: this is your Fuel Deck.
 * Include the **Refuel** Vehicle Cards.

 During **gameplay**, many Vehicle Cards deplete fuel.
-Whenever you execute a card, check the number of Fuel icons it has.
-Remove that many Fuel Cards.
+Whenever you execute a card that ends up **moving the plane**, it costs 1 Fuel.
+(That is, remove the next Fuel card from that deck.)

-The **Refuel** card adds as much Fuel back to the deck as indicated.
+The **Refuel** card replenishes the entire fuel tank.
 It can, however, only be used if the plane has _landed_.
 If executed at any other time, take 1 damage and clear the remaining instructions.

 If you **run out of fuel** ( = fuel deck is empty), you enter "free fall".

 * The Fly and Elevate cards don't work anymore.
 (You will mostly be steering and hoping for a refuel.)
 * At the end of each round, you automatically move forward 1 tile and drop 1 elevation level.